ipfs/specs/src/unixfs.md

 title: UnixFS
 description: >
-  UnixFS is a Protocol Buffers-based format for describing files, directories, and symlinks as dag-pb and raw DAGs in IPFS.
+  UnixFS is a Protocol Buffers-based format for describing files, directories, and symlinks as dag-pb DAGs and raw blocks in IPFS.
 date: 2025-08-23
 maturity: draft
 editors: